Maia arson crimew: Early leaks

-In July 2022, crimew discovered and reported a vulnerability in the mental health app Feelyou, which exposed the email addresses of its nearly 80,000 users and allowed anyone to connect supposedly anonymous posts to the email addresses of the users who posted them.

 Verkada hack

 On March 8, 2021, a group of hackers including crimew and calling themselves "APT69420 Arson Cats" gained "super admin" rights in the network of Verkada, a cloud-based security camera company, using credentials they found on the public internet.
 The group had access to the network for 36 hours.
 They collected about 5 gigabytes of data, including live security camera footage and recordings from more than 150,000 cameras in places like a Tesla factory, a jail in Alabama, a Halifax Health hospital, and residential homes.
-The group also accessed a list of Verkada customers and the company's private financial information, and gained superuser access to the corporate networks of Cloudflare and Okta through their Verkada cameras.
+The group also accessed a list of Verkada customers and the company's private financial information, and gained access to the corporate networks of Cloudflare and Okta through their Verkada cameras.